F1F88/player-highlight/README.md

 ## Installation
 - Grab the latest ZIP from releases
 - Extract the contents into `addons/sourcemod`
-- Load the plugin: `sm plugins load player-highlight`
+- Load the plugin `sm plugins load player-highlight`